zsparal/api-documentation/source/reference/v2/settlements-api/list-settlement-chargebacks.rst

 ----------
 Replace ``settlementId`` in the endpoint URL by the settlement's ID, for example ``stl_jDk30akdN``.

-This endpoint is an alias of the :ref:`List chargebacks <v2/chargebacks-list>` endpoint.
+This endpoint is an alias of the :doc:`List chargebacks </reference/v2/chargebacks-api/list-chargebacks>` endpoint.
 All parameters for that endpoint can be used here as well.

 Response
 --------
 ``200`` ``application/hal+json; charset=utf-8``

-This endpoint is an alias of the :ref:`List chargebacks <v2/chargebacks-list>` endpoint.
+This endpoint is an alias of the :doc:`List chargebacks </reference/v2/chargebacks-api/list-chargebacks>` endpoint.
 The response is therefore the exact same.

 Example
 -------